 There are a number of studies on local event detection using the Web.
-Most studies Spatiotemporal utilize blogs or common Web pages.
-However, local event detection using such resources has two critical issues:
+Most studies Spatiotemporal locality of resources has two critical issues:

-- the timeliness: and - (2)minor event detection.
+- (1) the timeliness; and - (2) minor event detection.

 It is difficult to detect a local event in real time using blogs or common Web pages because in most cases, there are no articles at the moment when the local event occurs.
 As for the second issue, there are few small-scale local events that are mentioned in blogs and common Web pages.